TheBIPM/SI-Reference-Point-generation-scripts/governance_model.md

 Additional feature/fix branches are created with a limited lifetime to start working on an issue with status **Planned**.
 These branches are created from branch `origin/develop` and should be named in an informative way, always including the number of the issue (e.g. `95-new-version-of-the-9th-edition-of-the-si-brochure-v4_01`, to work on [issue #95](https://github.com/TheBIPM/SI-Reference-Point-generation-scripts/issues/95)).
 Then, the status of the issue is changed to **In progress** on the [SIRP update project page](https://github.com/orgs/TheBIPM/projects/6).

 > *CP: If we adopt the issue number inclusion in the naming convention, then it could make sense to move knowledge-base-related issues to the scripts generation repository.*

+Major updates changes should not be merger to develop before discussing them to at the TG/level.

 Code patches are committed to the respective branch by the expert group members who volunteered on the work.
 People from the community can also contribute to the code writing under the steering of an expert group member.
 Commit messages should be informative but short.
 The issue can be referenced in commit messages by including the issue number after a hash sign.
 This action will add a note to the webpage of the issue.